Warriors Assign Jonathan Kuminga and Moses Moody to Santa Cruz | Golden State Warriors

 Warriors Assign Jonathan Kuminga and Moses Moody to Santa Cruz

-Golden State Warriors forward Jonathan Kuminga and guard Moses Moody have been assigned to the team’s G League affiliate, the Santa Cruz Warriors, the team announced today.
+The Golden State Warriors have assigned forward Jonathan Kuminga and guard Moses Moody to the team’s G League affiliate, the Santa Cruz Warriors, the team announced today.

-Kuminga has played in 14 games for Golden State this season, averaging 3.0 points and 1.6 rebounds in 7.2 minutes per game.
-In two games (both starts) with Santa Cruz this season, the rookie forward is averaging 13.5 points, 5.5 rebounds and 2.50 steals in 34.5 minutes per contest.
+Kuminga has played in 15 games for Golden State this season, averaging 3.4 points and 1.7 rebounds in 7.5 minutes per game.
+In four games (all starts) with Santa Cruz, the rookie forward is averaging 18.8 points, 7.2 rebounds, 2.5 assists and 2.00 steals in 33.3 minutes per contest.

-Moody has appeared in 15 games for the Warriors this season, averaging 1.5 points in 5.9 minutes per game.
-He scored 17 points, to go along with five rebounds, one steal and one block in 21 minutes during a 112-110 victory over the G League Ignite, in his lone appearance in Santa Cruz this year.
+Moody has appeared in 16 games for the Warriors this season, averaging 1.6 points in 5.8 minutes per game.
+Moody has played in three games (all starts) with Santa Cruz, averaging 21.7 points, 5.0 rebounds, 1.7 assists, 1.33 steals and 1.67 blocks in 28.5 minutes per game

-The Santa Cruz Warriors’ next contest is versus the South Bay Lakers on December 3 at Kaiser Permanente Arena, tip-off is at 7 p.m.
+The Santa Cruz Warriors’ next contest is on December 8 versus the Agua Caliente Clippers.
+Tip-off from Toyota Arena is at 7 p.m.

 Sign up and be the first to know when tickets become available and receive presale access.